kp-muszynski/curve-fit/README.md

 # Curve fit and tail calculation

-The purpose of this mini project was to create a shiny app, that calculates age-to-age factors based on cumulative triangles, fits three curves to them with visualization and returns tails, having fully reactive output.
+The purpose of this mini project was to create a shiny app with RStudio, that calculates age-to-age factors based on cumulative triangles, fits three curves to them with visualization and returns tails, having fully reactive output.

 ## Input and libraries